tlack/xxl/README.md

   'Time:3i, 'State:"Sending data", 'Info:"SELECT * from ... "]
 ```

-Originally used as a one-liner.
+Originally used as a one-liner to fix a performance issue on a site.

-### Micro Web Counter
+### Simple Web Server (Counter)

 Here's an example web server application that acts as a counter.
 You can run
 this as`./c examples/web-ctr.xxl`.
 Source code in full: